An example of rotationally symmetric $Q_{n-1}$-translators and a non-existence theorem in $\mathbb{R}^{n+1}$: Introduction

-The main difference that we cover in this paper is that entire $Q_{n-1}$-translators do not exist in $\rr^{n+1}$, in contrast to the bowl soliton example for the case $k=0$ (\cite{haslhofer_2015}).
-We prove this result by showing first the existence of a complete strictly convex non-entire $Q_{n-1}$-translator for $n\geq 2$, and we conclude with a comparison argument.
+The main difference covered in this paper is that entire $Q_{n-1}$-translators do not exist in $\rr^{n+1}$, in contrast with the bowl soliton of the Mean Curvature case found in \cite{haslhofer_2015}.

+We prove this result by first showing the existence of a complete strictly convex non-entire $Q_{n-1}$-translator for $n\geq 2$, and we conclude with a comparison argument.
 To be more precise, we find an explicit solution to Equation \eqref{Q_k-trans} for case $n=2$ (see Figure \ref{fig}) and generalize it to higher dimensions.
 Our result reads as follows. \begin{theorem} For each $n> 2$ there exists a complete, strictly convex $Q_{n-1}$-translator in $\rr^{n+1}$ of the form

 such that $u\to\infty$ when $|x|\to n^{-1}$. \end{theorem}